Parameterized Complexity of Biclique Contraction and Balanced Biclique Contraction: Preliminaries

 \section{Preliminaries}

-For details on parameterized algorithms, we refer to standard books in the area \cite{CyganFKLMPPS15,FominLSZ19}.
+For details on parameterized algorithms, we refer to standard books in the area \cite{CyganFKLMPPS15, FominLSZ19}.
 For a positive integer $q$, we denote the set $\{1, 2, \dots, q\}$ by $[q]$.
 A partition of a set $S$ into disjoint sets $S_1,\ldots,S_\ell$ is denoted as $\langle S_1,\ldots,S_\ell \rangle$.
 An {\em ordered partition} is one where the parts are ordered.

 For an undirected graph $G$, $V(G)$ and $E(G)$ denote its set of vertices and edges, respectively.
 The {\em size} of a graph is the number of edges in it.
 A graph is {\em non-trivial} if it has at least one edge.
 We denote an edge with endpoints $u$ and $v$ as $uv$.
 Two vertices $u$ and $v$ in $V(G)$ are \emph{adjacent} if $uv$ is an edge in $G$.
-The \emph{neighborhood} of a vertex $v$, denoted by $N_G(v)$, is the set of vertices adjacent to $v$.
-The {\em degree} of a vertex is the size of its neighborhood.
+The \emph{neighbourhood} of a vertex $v$, denoted by $N_G(v)$, is the set of vertices adjacent to $v$.
+The {\em degree} of a vertex is the size of its neighbourhood.
 A vertex $u$ is a \emph{pendant vertex} if its degree is one.
-We omit the subscript in the notation for neighborhood if the graph under consideration is clear.
+We omit the subscript in the notation for the neighbourhood if the graph under consideration is clear.
 Subdividing an edge $uv$ results in its deletion followed by the addition of a new vertex adjacent to $u$ and $v$.
 For a subset $S \subseteq V(G)$ of vertices, $N[S]=\bigcup_{v \in S} N(v) \cup \{v\}$ and $N(S) = N[S] \setminus S$.
 We denote the subgraph of $G$ induced on the set $S$ by $G[S]$.
 A subset $S\subseteq V(G)$ is said to be a \emph{connected set} if $G[S]$ is connected.
 For two subsets $S_1, S_2 \subseteq V(G)$, $E_G(S_1, S_2)$ denotes the set of edges with one endpoint in $S_1$ and the other endpoint in $S_2$.
 With a slight abuse of notation, for a set $S \subseteq V(G)$, we use $E_G(S)$ to denote $E_G(S, S)$.
 We say that $S_1, S_2$ are adjacent (or that the graphs $G[S_1]$ and $G[S_2]$ are adjacent) if $E_G(S_1, S_2) \neq \emptyset$.
 We omit the subscript in these notations if the graph under consideration is clear.
 The {\em disjoint union} of graphs $G$ and $H$, denoted by $G+H$, is the graph with vertex set $V(H) \cup V(G)$ and edge set $E(H) \cup E(G)$ where $V(G)$ and $V(H)$ are renamed (if necessary) such that $V(G) \cap V(H) =\emptyset$.
 For a graph $G$, $\overline{G}$ denotes its complement.